Giving Ada a Chance

 - In comparison to the plethora of modern languages that count C as an ancestor. ↲

-- It is worth noting that in the days of Ada's conception the United States military, or at very least their government, could have very well been the chief developer and consumer of high-assurance embedded systems worldwide.
+- It's worth noting that in the days of Ada's conception the United States military, or at very least the US government, could very well have been the chief developer and consumer of high-assurance embedded systems worldwide.
 If there was to be any paradigm shift in the developmental methodology of such systems, it would seem likely that it would have come from this sector. ↲

 - The oft-repeated claim that embedded development within the DoD was plagued by a troublesome and mountainous plurality of different languages has been anecdotally disputed online, usually by Ada's detractors.
-Even if this were not true, I find it hard to believe that JOVIAL would be a more ideal standardised language for future projects. ↲
+Even if this weren't true, I find it hard to believe that JOVIAL would be a more ideal standard language for the DoD's future projects. ↲

 - Refer to section 6.7.2.1 paragraph 11 of the C1X standard. ↲